247sathish/AndroidPreparation/README.md

 ### What is ViewGroup in Android?

-In Android, a ViewGroup is a subclass of View that is used to contain other Views and ViewGroups.
+In Android, a `ViewGroup is a subclass of View` that is used to contain other Views and ViewGroups.
 ViewGroup is the base class for layouts, which are used to define the structure of the user interface.

 ViewGroups are used to organize Views into a hierarchy, with the top-level ViewGroup being the root of the hierarchy.
 This hierarchy is used to define the layout of the user interface.

-There are several different types of ViewGroups available in the Android framework, including LinearLayout, RelativeLayout, and ConstraintLayout.
+There are several different types of ViewGroups available in the Android framework, `including LinearLayout, RelativeLayout, and ConstraintLayout`.
 Each type of ViewGroup has its own set of layout parameters that can be used to control the position and size of the Views it contains.

 You can define a ViewGroup in your app's layout XML file, or you can create a ViewGroup programmatically in your Java code.

 ### Difference between View.GONE and View.INVISIBLE?

-View.GONE This view is invisible, and it doesn't take any space for layout purposes.
+View.GONE This view is invisible, and it `doesn't take any space` for layout purposes.

-View.INVISIBLE This view is invisible, but it still takes up space for layout purposes.
+View.INVISIBLE This view is invisible, but it `still takes up space` for layout purposes.

 ### Can you a create custom view?
 How?